dinuscxj/RecyclerRefreshLayout/README.md

 public interface IDragDistanceConverter {
  /**
   * @param scrollDistance the distance between the ACTION_DOWN point and the ACTION_MOVE point
-  * @param refreshDistance the distance between the refresh point and the initialize point
+  * @param refreshDistance the distance between the refresh point and the start point
   * @return the real distance of the refresh view moved */ float convert(float scrollDistance, float refreshDistance);